Lecturer: Martin Orr

-You will be able to define affine and projective varieties, morphisms and rational maps between them, the Zariski topology, irreducible components of a variety and the concepts of dimension and smoothness for algebraic varieties.
+You will be able to define affine and projective varieties, regular and rational maps between them, the Zariski topology and irreducible components of a variety.

 You will understand a proof of the Nullstellensatz and how this allows us to translate between affine varieties and commutative algebra.

-You will be able to apply this knowledge to examples such as the twisted cubic, quadrics, the Segre embedding, Grassmannians and Fano varieties.
+You will be able to apply this knowledge to examples such as the twisted cubic, quadrics, the Segre embedding and simple parameter spaces.

-M4P55 Commutative Algebra - The Algebraic Geometry course will use some ideas from Commutative Algebra such as prime and maximal ideals, transcendental and algebraic field extensions and Hilbert's basis theorem.
+M4P55 Commutative Algebra - The Algebraic Geometry course will assume knowledge of concepts from Commutative Algebra such as prime and maximal ideals, localisation, transcendental and algebraic field extensions and Hilbert's basis theorem.
 In the other direction, algebraic geometry provides a useful new way of thinking geometrically about commutative algebra.